thehecksteam/hecks/BACKLOG.md

 <!-- /TOC -->

+# New
+* Add an examples project
+* Add an adapters project
+* Add a plugins project that includes hecks_activemodel
+* Blow up if a Domain Version isn't supplied on generation
+* `hecks new` generates a Domainfile if one doesn't already exist

+# In Progress

 # Bugs
-DOMAIN_SCHEMA.as_json results in infinate loop
+* DOMAIN_SCHEMA.as_json results in infinate loop
+* id reader is being added twice when generating entities

 # HecksOnRails
   * Easy admin interface